canonical/iot-field-example-snaps/README.md

 ## Overview

 This repository contains a collection of snaps created by the Devices Field team.
+All snaps in this branch are on base snap core22.
 They are not generally recommended for production but instead act as proof-of-concept examples for accomplishing particular tasks.

 Each subdirectory is a different example, each with their own accompanying READMEs which explain what they do, how they function, build instructions, and